 “Polar Concept” arrives next carrying along with the theme of peaceful tones with layered vocal samples.
 Taken from Cindy Goes To A Party, “I was just thinking out loud I guess” acts as a bridge to the melody before the bassline arrives in booming fashion.
 It’s energetic yet serene with stunning synths throughout.

 Then, ATTLAS dives deeper into the realm with darker, bassier elements on “Uour.”

 Sputtering synths and glitchy sounds make “Uour” feel like it would be the perfect addition to the background of Blade Runner or another cyberpunk-influenced movie.
 Just as the darkness takes hold you get a moment to breathe with a break in the track when the piano notes arrive.
 Suddenly you’re floating among the clouds looking at a majestic view, but within seconds you’re thrown back into the madness of the world.
 What a roller coaster of emotion this one is.

 Remember that floating feeling found in moments on “Uour”?
 That’s what dominates the intro for “Seabreeze.”
 Its beat takes the backseat to a far more atmospheric soundscape.
 I can only imagine that if the feeling of “hope” sounded like something, it would be this.
-The track is wistful, fun, and bright.
+The track is wistful, yet still remains fun, and bright.
 “Seabreeze” builds quickly but isn’t punchy, it’s comforting, sort of akin to those feelings when you’re first falling in love and your heartbeat is racing.
 You can’t help but have a smile on your face when this track plays, it’s just warm and cozy.